McLarenCollege/foundations_public/variable-declaration-introduction.md

-Guess The Output of the following code.
+Guess the output of the following code.

-Do not run the code.
+Do not run the code until after you make a guess.

 ```js
 let a = 3 + 3;